Welcome to our NEW website!

 The establishment of legal recognition programs, including licensure, title acts, certification and registration are quite limited with respect to the practice of recreation therapy.
 The National Council for Therapeutic Recreation Certification (NCTRC) and the Canadian Therapeutic Recreation Association partnered in 2009 to recognize the NCTRC certification credential - Certified Therapeutic Recreation Specialist (CTRS) as certification credential in Canada, in addition to the United States.
 While the National Council for Therapeutic Recreation Certification (NCTRC) advocates for the need for practitioners in the field to register and be regulated, the field remains unregulated in Ontario.
 However, Recreation Therapists may voluntarily register with Therapeutic Recreation Ontario (TRO) to receive the credentials R/TRO.
 While the field remains unregulated and registration is voluntary at this point, Recreation Therapists are required to carry Professional Liability Insurance to practice like any other healthcare field.

-✨ It is important to note that our Recreation Therapist, Adreena, is only a registered member of TRO and does not hold their R/TRO credentials since it is not mandatory.
-Adreena does carry Professional Liability Insurance to practice Recreation Therapy.
+✨ It is important to note that our Recreation Therapist, Adreena, has been a registered member of TRO in the past and does not hold their R/TRO credentials since it is not mandatory.
+Adreena does carry Professional Liability Insurance and is a Registered Psychotherapist (in the process of dropping her Qualifying) with CRPO, and a registered Professional Member of the CCPA.

 Simply put, no. Though when people are enjoying themselves, change can be easier to achieve.
 The techniques Recreation Therapists use with clients are grounded in evidence-based practices and follow the APIE process: assessment, plan, implement and evaluate.
 So, long story short, Recreation Therapists allow clients to find enjoyable ways to achieve the goals they’re working towards through client identified interests, hobbies and skills.
 While we make it look like fun, the role of a Recreation Therapist is hard work and requires training to be able to offer services and programming to ensure clients are kept safe from harm.